microsoft/PowerApps-TestEngine/docs/Authoring.md

 #### Collaborative Editing and Code Reviews
 Collaborative editing and code reviews are essential for maintaining high-quality test YAML files.
 Team members can review each other's work, provide feedback, and ensure that tests are comprehensive and accurate.

-Sure, here is the markdown for the section "Syntax Validation and Auto-completion":

 ## Syntax Validation and Auto-completion